-SUMMER 2013 DEADLINE: If you plan to do an internship this fall, submit the three required forms to Dr. Kirk Stone, Internship Director, no later than JUNE 12.
+SUMMER 2015 DEADLINE: If you plan to do an internship this semester, submit the three required forms to Dr. Kirk Stone, Internship Director, no later than JUNE 10.
 If you have questions, contact Dr. Stone at 953-5644 or email@example.com.
 Thank you, and good luck as you arrange an internship that is right for you!

 Students are encouraged to complete unpaid or paid internships.
 After graduation, employers are interested in your experience.
 The best way to get experience is through an internship.
 Many internships lead to employment opportunities, because the student and the future employer get a chance to "try out" each other with no obligation.
 (Before you apply, be sure that you have a 2.5 major GPA, at least 60 hours, and half your COMM courses completed by the semester in which you want an internship.
 Also, be aware that summer internships generate the same per-hour tuition cost as a regular summer course for credit.)

 Please note that students must register for internship credit and complete the internship-approval process with the Department of Communication before the internship begins.
 While we encourage students to complete more than one internship, to fulfill the Capstone requirement, your internship must be for 3 hours of credit in a single organization.

 Dr. Kirk Stone, the Department of Communication Internship Director, is the supervising professor for all COMM 495 internships throughout the academic year, including the summer sessions.
 Students are encouraged to attend informational sessions and internship fairs scheduled throughout the year.

 Guidelines and requirements for internships are available below.

 COMMunity Networks - updated internship opportunities for COMM students